surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.40.12-dev1 =

+(2017/04/06) Optimized the creation of missing settings and/or new settings during the activation process.

 = 3.40.11-1 =